IvanVnucec/c_matrix_library/README.md

 [![codecov](https://codecov.io/gh/IvanVnucec/c_matrix_library/branch/master/graph/badge.svg?token=DIJ1KJMVTM)](https://codecov.io/gh/IvanVnucec/c_matrix_library)

 ## About The Project
-Statically linked Matrix library written in C language.
-Suitable for Embedded systems and for Unscented Kalman filtering math.
-Row-major order optimized.
+* Statically linked Matrix library written in C language.
+* Suitable for Embedded systems and for the Unscented Kalman filtering math.
+* Row-major order optimized.
+* Unit tested.

 ### Built With
 Project is build using Meson and Unit tested in Docker container.
 Also, it uses Conda as package manager: